Halverson-lab/Amplicon_Consensus_Taxonomy/README.md

 * species in each group (group_to_species_list.csv)

 ## Rebuilding (i.e., updating) ACT-DB
-The provided version of ACT-DB was built in **XXXX**.
+We have provided some ready-to-use databases on OSF (insert doi to OSF once available), including two versions of ACT-DB built in Nov-2024 and Sep-2025.
 Highly similar sequences were grouped based on a similarity threshold of 99.5%, which represents the higher end of ONT sequencing accuracy achievable when the database was built (between Q20 (99%) and Q30 (99.9%)).

-# Specify when the ACT-DB was built.
-(I don't think the repo has the most recent one)
 ACT-DB can be rebuilt to reflect updated RefSeq and rrnDB sequences as follows:

 ### STEP 1: Modify the `config.txt` file